bluelounge01/suno-api/README.md

 We discovered that some users have similar needs, so we decided to open-source this project, hoping you'll like it.

-This implementation uses the paid [2Captcha](https://2captcha.com/about) service (a.k.a. ruCaptcha) to solve the hCaptcha challenges automatically and does not use any already made closed-source paid Suno API implementations.

 ## Demo

 We have deployed an example bound to a free Suno account, so it has daily usage limits, but you can see how it runs: